mcneel/developer.rhino3d.com/_guide_topics/rhinopython/ghpython-editor.md

 import statistics #Mean and median are here
 ```

-There are hundeds of modules available, for a complete list, go to [Python Standard Libaries](https://docs.python.org/2/library/).
+There are hundreds of modules available, for a complete list, go to [Python Standard Libaries](https://docs.python.org/2/library/).
 Here is a very short list of other modules that can be used:

 ```python
 import rhino #imports the rhinocommon namespace